KingOfSpadesJFK/fstop-render/README.md

-# vulkan-playground
+# F-Stop Renderer

-It's just me playing around in vulkan... but in rust.
+A vulkan renderer written in rust that essentially solves the problem of me wanting to play around with vulkan and rust.

 [Based on the tutorial by kylemayes](https://kylemayes.github.io/vulkanalia/)